top of page

 The Summer We Hope to Forget

 The peace didn’t last long, however.
-We discovered that other property owners forgot to tell us the propensity of things we now owned to break, sag, spring leaks, and fall apart.
-And to think, it all happened one summer.
+We discovered what other property owners forgot to tell us; the propensity of things to break, sag, spring leaks, and fall apart.

 “Mom, the riding mower won’t work anymore,” sighed our teenage son as he entered the kitchen one sunny June day.